Great Famine (Ireland): Death toll

-It is not known exactly how many people died during the period of the famine, although it is believed that more died from disease than from starvation.
-State registration of births, marriages, or deaths had not yet begun, and records kept by the Catholic Church are incomplete.
+It is not known exactly how many people died during the famine, though it is believed that more died from disease than starvation.
+State registration of births, marriages, or deaths had not yet begun, and records kept by the Catholic Church are incomplete, while the pre-20th century Court, Probate, Census, Tax, and Church of Ireland registers, were in part destroyed in 1922.
 (Note: Civil registration of births and deaths in Ireland was not established by law until 1863.)
-One possible estimate has been reached by comparing the expected population with the eventual numbers in the 1850s.
+One estimate has been reached by comparing the expected population with the eventual numbers in the 1850s.
 A census taken in 1841 recorded a population of 8,175,124.
 A census immediately after the famine in 1851 counted 6,552,385, a drop of over 1.5 million in 10 years.
-The census commissioners estimated that, at the normal rate of population increase, the population in 1851 should have grown to just over 9 million if the famine had not occurred.
+The census commissioners estimated that, at the 19th-century rate of population growth, the population in 1851 could have grown to just over 9 million if the famine had not occurred.

-On the in-development Great Irish Famine Online resource, produced by the Geography department of University College Cork, the population of Ireland section states, that together with the census figures being called low, before the famine it reads that "it is now generally believed" that over 8.75 million people populated the island of Ireland prior to it striking.
+On the in-development Great Irish Famine Online resource, produced by the Geography department of University College Cork, the population of Ireland section states that together with the census figures being called low, before the famine it reads that "it is now generally believed" that over 8.75 million people populated the island of Ireland prior to it striking.

 In 1851, the census commissioners collected information on the number who died in each family since 1841, and the cause, season, and year of death.
 They recorded 21,770 total deaths from starvation in the previous decade and 400,720 deaths from diseases.
 Listed diseases were fever, diphtheria, dysentery, cholera, smallpox, and influenza, with the first two being the main killers (222,021 and 93,232).
 The commissioners acknowledged that their figures were incomplete and that the true number of deaths was probably higher:

 The greater the amount of destitution of mortality ... the less will be the amount of recorded deaths derived through any household form;—for not only were whole families swept away by disease ... but whole villages were effaced from off the land.

 Later historians agree that the 1851 death tables "were flawed and probably under-estimated the level of mortality".
 The combination of institutional and figures provided by individuals gives "an incomplete and biased count" of fatalities during the famine.
 Cormac Ó Gráda, referencing the work of W. A. MacArthur, writes that specialists have long known that the Irish death tables were inaccurate, and undercounted the number of deaths.